SIMEXP/cdip_human_phantom/README.md

 * **connectome_HNU1.m** - Octave script to run a connectome pipeline on preprocessed HNU1 data to generate rsfMRI connectivity maps

-* **all_correlations_Csub.m** - Octave script to assess consistancy between rsfMRI connectivity maps from the Csub datase
+* **all_correlations_Csub.m** - Octave script to assess consistancy between rsfMRI connectivity maps from the Csub database

 * **all_correlations_HNU1.m** - Octave script to assess consistency between rsfMRI connectivity maps from the HNU1 dataset

 **Notebooks**

-* **graphs.ipynb** - Jupyter notebook that contains graphs for Csub intra-site, inter-scan consistency over time (2.5 years), Csub vendor consistency, and HNU intra-individual consistency per network, and across all networks
+* **graphs.ipynb** - Jupyter notebook that contains graphs for Csub intra-site, inter-scan consistency over time (2.5 years), Csub vendor consistency, and HNU1 intra-individual consistency per network, and across all networks

 * **stats_repro.ipynb** - Jupyter notebook used to generate the statistics used to assess the consistency of individual rsfMRI measures within/between sites